callstack-workshops/questrade-module1-hw/README.md

 # Module 2 Homework

-As your CTO and Tech Leader want to continue to expand their digital presence, it becomes imperative to reach a wider audience through multiple platforms.
-Adding a mobile app to complement your existing web app is a strategic step towards improving user experience and increasing engagement.
-Now that you know React, let's embark on an exciting journey into the world of React Native.

-React Native enables developers to write code in JavaScript or TypeScript and deploy it on both Android and iOS platforms, maximizing code reusability and reducing development time.

 ### Homework management :house:

 The final result of all homework is the React Native Application full of features implemented iteratively in the end phase of each module in the course.
 In order to keep consistency and track all of your changes we highly recommend you to create your own GitHub repository where your work as a participant will be stored.
 Your GitHub repository should be shared with all trainers, which will enable us to verify your work and communicate: